 These Gen Y-ers want their work communications as streamlined as they are in the rest of their lives.
-That's where regular video updates come in.
+That’s where regular video communication comes in.

 Why does it work?
 Video updates can be personal as well as succinct.
 Plus, they're delivered in a format that's increasingly popular – video is predicted to make up 75% of mobile traffic by 2023.